micuat/CodingChallenges-Alt/README.md

     * hex color string needs to be converted to `color`
 1. Approximating Pi: none
 1. Visualizing the Digits of Pi: none
+1. Book of Pi:
+    * 1: needs to edit `size` to PDF mode

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version